antonpolevyy/simple-react-app/README.md

+# Shortcuts

+## to start the app locally

+- install dependencies if not installed yet
+  `% yarn`

+- start the app in development mode (run locally)
+  `% yarn dev`

+* in Chrome browser go to address `http://localhost:5174/` (or whichever port is specified for the app)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.